What Is Talent Acquisition and How Is It Different From Recruitment?

 Sometimes you see a company in the news or on social media, and you think, “wow, I would love to work there.”
 It’s not the salary or the benefits – there’s just something about them that makes you want to be part of the team.

 Employer branding is about trying to inspire that feeling in potential candidates.
-Talent acquisition services play a big role in building your employer branding strategy by doing things like:
+Talent acquisition services play a big role in building your employer brand strategy by doing things like:

-- Reviewing your online presence: Employer branding involves a lot of digital and social media work.
+- Reviewing your online presence: Employer branding involves a lot of digital and social media work, as well as your recruitment advertising strategy.
 You have to get out there and promote yourself as a cool, exciting place to work.
-Talent acquisition services will help you hone and promote that message.
+Talent acquisition services will help you hone and promote that message on channels like Twitter and LinkedIn.

 - Assessing your value proposition: You need to ensure that your total rewards package matches with competitors.
 But your value proposition is more than that.
 What does it feel to work at your company?
 What are your goals, values, and culture?
 How does an employee get to be part of that?

 - Launch a lead generation strategy: Your employer brand is a useful tool for engaging with talented workers.
 But you need a system behind the scenes to monitor and nurture those contacts.
-Your specialist can help you to form relationships with people, so you can connect with them when a suitable opportunity arises.
+Your specialist can help you to form relationships with people, so they'll be the first to know about open positions.

 4. Optimize your Applicant Tracking System

 A good Applicant Tracking System (ATS) can save you time and money – if you use it right.
 Unfortunately, most of these systems aren’t plug-and-play.
 You’ll need an expert to help you configure, deploy and optimize the new platform.

-Talent specialists know how to leverage ATS to create a superb recruitment process.
+Talent specialists know how to leverage ATS to create a superb talent acquisition process.
 They’ll do things like:

 - Recommend the right system for you: There’s a lot to think about when choosing recruiting software, such as automation, communication, compliance, and security.
 Your talent acquisition specialist will help you choose the platform that suits your needs.